Land Cruiser history Lesson

 A bit about Land Cruiser model numbers: Vehicles had either a B-type engine (3.4-liter) or an F-type engine (3.9-liter) and that was the first identifier of each model number — for example, FJ20s and BJ20s.
 The second letter of each model, “J,” designated its belonging to the Toyota “Jeep” family (though Toyota officially rebranded to Land Cruiser after copyright infringement claims in 1954).
 The first number indicates the series — “2” for the 20 Series — and the second number is the unique wheelbase within that model series.

 By mid-1956, the engine lineup was consolidated to just the Type F unit.
+The Toyota Land Cruiser FJ25 was produced for model years 1955-1960.
 The FJ25 was the standard of the 20 Series and showcased a strategic redesign for domestic use, including the following changes:

 • More comfortable seats